lgarcia2/personal-website/_posts/2021-04-19-AlexaSkillWithDatabase.md

 Like last time you can go into the Alexa Developer Console and test your skill.
 With any luck you'll be able to verify the examples from earlier

+## Checkout the code

+You can check-out all the code on my [github page](https://github.com/lgarcia2/DemoAlexaSkillWithDatabase)